audhiaprilliant/Web-Scraping-Covid19-Kompas-News/README.md

 ### Automation
 We could also automate the program by using crobtab scheduler in Linux.
 The following steps to configure the crontab are:
-1. Type `crontab -l` in your terminal to add a new crobjob
+1. Type `crontab -e` in your terminal to add a new crobjob
 2. Specify the scheduler.
 I suggest you to look at [**here**](https://crontab.guru/) for details of scheduler and also the examples
 3. Open new terminal and find a directory of our **Python3** by typing `whereis python3`.
 It must be saved in `/usr/bin/python3` directory
 4. Back to the first terminal and type `45 16 * * * cd /your path of web scraping script/ && /usr/bin/python3 'Web Scraping Covid-19 Kompas News.py'`